badoo/parallel_cucumber/README.md

         --teardown-worker SCRIPT     Execute SCRIPT after each worker --worker-delay SECONDS       Delay before next worker starting.
 Could be used for avoiding 'spikes' in CPU and RAM usage Default is 0
         --batch-timeout SECONDS      Timeout for each batch of tests.
+Default is 600 --precheck-timeout SECONDS   Timeout for each test precheck.
+Default is 600 --batch-error-timeout SECONDS
-Default is 600 --setup-timeout SECONDS      Timeout for each worker's set-up phase.
+                                     Timeout for each batch_error script.
+Default is 30 --setup-timeout SECONDS      Timeout for each worker's set-up phase.
 Default is 30 --debug                      Print more debug information
         --long-running-tests STRING  Cucumber arguments for long-running-tests